microsoftgraph/msgraph-bicep-types/README.md

 contact [opencode@microsoft.com](mailto:opencode@microsoft.com) with any additional questions or comments.

 See [Contributing to Microsoft Graph Bicep extension](./CONTRIBUTING.md) for information on contributing (or fixing) examples, new types requests, feature suggestions, or bug reports on functionality or existing quickstart samples.
+> Note: Contribution to new Bicep types is limited to feature requests via GitHub Issues at this point.
+We encourage you to utilize the issue type designated for requesting new Graph Bicep types.
+Your input is valuable and helps us prioritize updates with the API service teams to enhance Bicep support.

 ## Trademarks